ary4nsh/Go-SIET/README.md

 # Go-SIET

-This is Cisco Smart Install Exploitation tool written in golang, inspired by [SIETpy3](https://github.com/Sab0tag3d/SIETpy3)
+This is Cisco Smart Install Exploitation tool written in golang that can be used to exploit CVE-2018–0171.
+This is a critical vulnerability affecting Cisco devices that utilize the Smart Install feature.
+This tool is inspired by [SIETpy3](https://github.com/Sab0tag3d/SIETpy3)

 ## Modes
 you must specify a mode to run this program: